oscar-system/oscar-website/blogs/_posts/2018-08-03-PuiseuxSeries.md

-Recently we encountered an interesting computational problem that seems to be difficult for existing computer algebra systems, but which we have been able to complete with components of the Oscar computer algebra system we are designing.
+Recently we encountered an interesting computational problem that seems to be difficult for existing computer algebra systems, but which we have been able to complete with components of the Oscar computer algebra system we are implementing.

 The problem came up in some research Daniel Schultz and I have been doing, to do with computing a new kind of modular equation.
 The details are not so important for the